Bolivarcoin (BOLI) Trading Up 15.4% This Week

 Bolivarcoin Profile

 BOLI is a proof-of-work (PoW) coin that uses the X11 hashing algorithm.
-Bolivarcoin’s total supply is 17,777,654 coins.
+Bolivarcoin’s total supply is 17,786,654 coins.
+Bolivarcoin’s official website is bolis.info.
 Bolivarcoin’s official Twitter account is @Bolivarcoin and its Facebook page is accessible here.
 The Reddit community for Bolivarcoin is https://reddit.com/r/Bolicoin and the currency’s Github account can be viewed here.
-Bolivarcoin’s official website is bolis.info.

-It is usually not possible to purchase alternative cryptocurrencies such as Bolivarcoin directly using US dollars.
-Investors seeking to trade Bolivarcoin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Bolivarcoin using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as Bolivarcoin directly using US dollars.
+Investors seeking to trade Bolivarcoin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Bolivarcoin using one of the exchanges listed above.

 Receive News & Updates for Bolivarcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bolivarcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.